 The Ventana Research Value Index is an analytic representation of our assessment of how well vendors’ offerings meet buyers’ requirements.
-The Value Index is not an abstraction; we use a carefully crafted best practices-based methodology that reflects how organizations actually assess vendors.
+We use a carefully crafted best practices-based methodology that reflects how organizations actually assess vendors.
 We believe it is a service to both organizations and vendors to take this approach, since making the wrong decisions can raise the total cost of ownership for an organization, lower the return on investment and hamper its ability to reach its performance potential.
-On the other hand, an organization with a successful deployment is a satisfied customer.

-Our Value Index guides provide an important service; if an organization’s goal is to improve its maturity across people, process, information and technology, it is critical that it be able to select the vendor and product that will do the job best.
-They serve as valuable marketing documents as well: They are our independent guidance as to how well suited vendor offerings are to an organization’s needs.
+Our Value Index guides provide an important service; if an organization’s goal is to improve its maturity across people, process, information, and technology, it is critical that it be able to select the vendor and product that will do the job best.

 The role of Business Intelligence software has grown exponentially over the last decade.
 And as it has grown, so too has analytics-based decision making.
 In order to get these high-value insights, businesses need the best tools.
 The Ventana Research